 (b) An employee who is discharged or otherwise discriminated against in violation of sub.
 (2) (a) 2., an applicant for employment who is not hired in violation of sub.
 (2) (a) 3., a student who is expelled, suspended, disciplined, or otherwise penalized in violation of sub.
 (3) (a) 2., or a prospective student who is not admitted in violation of sub.
-(3) (a) 3., may file a complaint with the department of workforce development, and that department discrimination complaints are processed under s.
+(3) (a) 3., may file a complaint with the department of workforce development, and that department shall process the complaint in the same manner as employment discrimination complaints are processed under s.
 111.39.
 If the department of workforce development finds that a violation of sub.
 (2) (a) 2. or 3. or (3) (a) 2. or 3. has been committed, that department may order the employer or educational institution to take such action authorized under s.
 111.39 as will remedy the violation.
 Section 111.322 (2m) applies to a discharge or other discriminatory act arising in connection with any proceeding under this paragraph.